ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 # Aspera high-speed transfer

-Aspera high-speed transfer overcomes the limitations of traditional FTP and HTTP transfers to improve data transfer performance under most conditions, especially on networks experiencing high latency and packet loss.
-Using Aspera high-speed transfer for browser-based uploads and downloads offers the following benefits:
+Aspera high-speed transfer overcomes the limitations of traditional FTP and HTTP transfers to improve data transfer performance under most conditions, especially in networks experiencing high latency and packet loss.
+Using Aspera high-speed transfer for uploads and downloads offers the following benefits:

 - Faster transfer speeds
-- Transfer large object uploads over 200MB.
+- Transfer large object uploads over 200MB in the console and 1GB using a SDK or library
-- Upload entire folders of any type of data including multi-media files, disk images, or any other unstructured data.
+- Upload entire folders of any type of data including multi-media files, disk images, and any other structured or unstructured data
-- Customize transfer speeds and default preferences.
+- Customize transfer speeds and default preferences
-- Transfers take place in the background instead of in the active browser window.
+- Transfers take place in the background instead of in the active browser window
-- Transfers can be viewed, paused/resumed, or cancelled independently.
+- Transfers can be viewed, paused/resumed, or cancelled independently

-Aspera high-speed is available only in regions listed in [Integrated services](/docs/services/cloud-object-storage/basics/services.html#service-availability).
+Aspera is available in regions listed in [Integrated Services](/docs/services/cloud-object-storage/basics/services.html#service-availability).
 {:tip}

-## Installing the Aspera high-speed plug-in
+## Using the console

 When you create a bucket in a [supported region](/docs/services/cloud-object-storage/basics/services.html#service-availability), you have the option to select Aspera high-speed transfer to upload files or folders.
 Once you attempt to upload an object, you are prompted to install the Aspera Connect client.